danieleteti/delphimvcframework/README.md

 - ⚡New! `MVCJSONRPCAllowGET` attribute allows a remote JSON-RPC published object, or a specific method, to be called using GET HTTP Verb as well as POST HTTP Verb.
 POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON.RPC methods.
 The default verb can be injected in the constructor and each `ExecuteRequest`/`ExecuteNotification` allows to override od adhere to the instance default.

+- ⚡New! eLua server side view support added!
+The View engine requires Lua's dlls so it is not included in the main package but in a sampl project.
+Check `serversideviews_lua` sample.

 - ✅ Improved!
 Under some heavy load circumnstances the logger queue can get full.
 Now `TThreadSafeQueue` class uses a cubic function instead of a linear one to wait in case of very high concurrency.
 This allows a better resiliency in case of high load.

 - ✅ Improved internal architecture of custom type serializers in case of dynamic linked packages.